Architecture of Iraq: Abbasid period

-Umayyad architecture

-Umayyad architecture developed in the Umayyad Caliphate between 661 and 750, primarily in its heartlands of Syria, Palestine and Iraq.

-The Umayyad caliphate was established in 661, when Caliph Hasan abdicated to Muawiyah ibn Abi Sufyan, founder of the Umayyad dynasty.
-Muawiyah I, governor of Syria, became the first Umayyad caliph.
-Under the Umayyads the Arab empire continued to expand, eventually extending to Central Asia and the borders of India in the east, Yemen in the south, the Atlantic coast of what is now Morocco and the Iberian Peninsula in the west.
-The Umayyads built new cities, often unfortified military camps that provided bases for further conquests.
-Wasit in Iraq was the most important of these, and included a square Friday mosque with a hypostyle roof.

-Abbasid architecture

-In the mid 8th century, the Round city of Baghdad was founded as the Abbasid capital, following the Abbasid victory over the Umayyad caliphate.
+In 750, the Umayyad Caliphate was overthrown and replaced by the Abbasid Caliphate.
+In the mid 8th century, the Round City of Baghdad was founded as the Abbasid capital, following the Abbasid victory over the Umayyad caliphate.
 While the Umayyads had typically reused pre-Islamic buildings in the cities they had conquered, by the Abbasid era many of these structures required replacement.
 Abbasids founded many cities throughout the Empire.
 In 836 Samarra was founded.
 The core area of the city was initially constructed in the reign of al-Mu'tasim, with further development taking place under al-Wathiq and al-Mutawakkil.

-Ottoman
+Ottoman period

-The Al-Wazeer Mosque, Al-Maqam Mosque, are examples of Ottoman architecture in Iraq.
+The Al-Wazeer Mosque and Al-Maqam Mosque are examples of Ottoman architecture in Iraq.
+One important architectural activity during this period was the expansion and renovation of the primarily Shi'a shrines in Karbala, Najaf, Kadhimiya, and Samarra.
+These works were largely sponsored by the Shi'a Safavid dynasty (who controlled Iraq for short periods during this era) and thus the new constructions largely followed an Iranian or Safavid style.